Moagy/eng-update-automation/README.md

 Successfully got JSON object written into a file saved to my desktop.
 Phase 1 criteria half-met.
 Added function to get the PAT from a file saved on my desktop for security.

+02/12/2024
+Added logging and error-handling throughout script after experimenting with functionality of WIQL and how best to solve the problem at hand.
+Utilised class and functions for optimisation and effeciency of code.
+Created a txt file and JSON object storing detail on the PBIs in question and refined SQL queries to extract relevant information for the time being.

 Phase 1 (essential):
 Create a tool to read the DevOps board and generate an output into a notepade file on my desktop.